 From the very beginning of His ministry, however, and especially from the first miracle at Cana, His entire life and ministry pointed to His deity.
-There are three prerogatives only possessed by God Himself.
-If Jesus possessed these prerogatives, then it is quite conclusive that He was God.
+The following three prerogatives belong to God alone.
+If Jesus possessed these prerogatives, then it is quite conclusive that He is God.